The types of fabric to choose for your custom patches

 Why choose felt for your custom patch base fabric?

-● It requires less edge finishing
+● Ease of Use : It requires less edge finishing

 What types of patches are the best to have felt as base fabric?